yousefelassal/quote-cron/README.md

 > The right way is not always the popular and easy way.
 Standing for right when it is unpopular is a true test of moral character.

 > Just because something doesn't do what you planned it to do doesn't mean it's useless.

+> It isn't what happens to us that causes us to suffer; it's what we say to ourselves about what happens.